-- Nice is somewhat famous for a particular kind of robbery called the Vol a la Portiere, or Car Door Grab, where they yank the passenger’s car door open in parking lots or at stoplights and snatch the purse/wallet/phone.
-It’s a lot less frequent than a few years ago, but if you rent a car, be sure to always lock your doors from the inside the moment you get in the car.
+- Nice was somewhat famous for a particular kind of robbery called the Vol a la Portiere, or Car Door Grab, where they yank the passenger’s car door open in parking lots or at stoplights and snatch the purse/wallet/phone.
+It’s much less frequent than a few years ago, but if you rent a car, just to be on the safe side, be sure to always lock your doors from the inside the moment you get in the car.
 The Mayor himself even had an attempted vol a la portiere once when he was parked on the Prom!

 - If you have an iPhone, install the free app Find My Iphone and test it before you go.

-- Make two copies of your passport and credit cards, then leave one with someone at home and keep the other in your money belt.
+- Make two copies of your passport and credit cards, then leave one with someone at home and keep the other in your luggage lining.